Chamomile: The Flower That Symbolizes Inner Peace, Patience, and Quiet Strength

-Chamomile (Chamaemelum nobile) is one of the most commonly known herbal remedies around the world.
-Yet many people do not realize it is not just an herb, but actually, a cheerful-looking flower that is similar to a miniature daisy.
-It is widely used in bouquets, both for its sunny appearance and its unique fragrance.
-Here, we’ll take you through everything you need to know about Chamomile flower meaning and symbolism.
+Chamomile (Chamaemelum nobile) is one of the most commonly known herbal remedies worldwide.
+Yet many people do not realize it is not just an herb but a cheerful-looking flower that is similar to a miniature daisy.
+It is widely used in bouquets for its sunny appearance and unique fragrance.
+Here, we’ll take you through everything you need to know about the meaning and symbolism of the chamomile flower.

 Etymological Meaning